pentagonxyz/waymont-vaults-global-recovery-script/README.md

 #### Identify Vault Subkey Index

-Using the list of vault subkey index found in or exported from the Waymont mobile signer app ([as described above](#export-private-key)), identify the vault subkey index corresponding to the Waymont vault address you are looking to recover.
+Using the list of vault subkey indexes found in or exported from the Waymont mobile signer app ([as described above](#export-private-key)), identify the vault subkey index corresponding to the Waymont vault address you are looking to recover.

 #### Initiate Vault Recovery if Necessary